damaki/libkeccak/README.md

 Building libkeccak requires an Ada 2012 compiler which understands SPARK 2014 annotations, such as GCC or AdaCore's GNAT GPL toolset.
-To run the proofs, the SPARK (GPL, Pro, or Discovery) 2017 toolset is required.
+To run the proofs, the SPARK (Community or Pro) 2019 toolset is required.

 To build libkeccak based on the autodetected CPU architecture, change to the repository directory and type: